 Students are offered the opportunity to undertake optional papers, additional to their compulsory papers, in order to gain additional credit that would boost their grades.
 These are not mandatory.
-As per UGC Regulations under Credit Frame Work for Online Learning concerned departments will offer guidance.
+As per UGC Regulations under Credit Frame Work for Online Learning Courses through SWAYAM, a student who completes one MOOC course (listed by the Department ) will gain TWO extra credits.
+The course will be a self study nature and the concerned departments will offer guidance.
 Other Advanced Learner's Courses shall be decided during the conduct of Board of Studies.